EstevanTH/GMod-universityrp_mr/README.md

     Changes the current slide number to the previous one
     This can be used clientside for prediction.
 - *:black_heart: SHARED:* `string` **`ENT:GetCurrentUrl`**`()`
-    Returns the URL of the previous slide (except if it is a video)
+    Returns the URL of the current slide
 - *:black_heart: SHARED:* `string` **`ENT:GetFilename`**`()`
     Returns the displayed filename on OpenOffice Impress
 - *:black_heart: SHARED:* `boolean` **`ENT:GetForTechnician`**`()`